Macro photographer Levon Biss’ big bug pictures magnify tiny species’ oversized impact

 maderia brimstone

-The natural reaction for many of us upon spotting an ant, termite, or other unseemly creature wandering around our homes is to for a tissue—or the exterminator.
+The reaction for many of us upon spotting an ant, termite, or other unseemly creature wandering around our homes is to run for a tissue—or the exterminator.
 However, despite their sometimes (literally) hairy appearance, insects are crucial to life on earth as we know it, and we are often oblivious to the magnitude of their impact.
-In a stunning new exhibition at the American Museum of Natural History, Extinct and Endangered: Insects in Peril, renowned British macro photographer Levon Biss aims to illuminate the underestimated impact and importance of the humble bug.
+In a stunning new exhibition at the Museum of Natural History, Extinct and Endangered: Insects in Peril, renowned British macro photographer Levon Biss aims to illuminate the underestimated impact and importance of the humble bug.

 Related: An introduction to macro photography